OS2iot/OS2iot-docs/source/software-architecture/software-architecture.rst

 Solution architecture
 ^^^^^^^^^^^^^^^^^^^^^

-We use a classical three-layer model consisting of the following three
+A classical three-layer model consisting of the following three layers is used in the backend:
-layers:

 -  Controller layer